svicknesh/key/README.md

 # Key

-Golang helper library to create JWK keys for signing or verifying hashed data from an `ECDSA` or `RSA` public/private keys
+Golang helper library to create JWK keys for signing or verifying hashed data from an `ED25519`, `ECDSA` or `RSA` public/private keys

+It also supports creating shared keys using `Curve25519`.

 ## Usage